pulumi/pulumi-pulumiservice/CONTRIBUTING.md

         ```
     - Github Actions will automatically build, test and then publish the new release to all the various package managers
     - Once that is done, you will see your version in [Releases](https://github.com/pulumi/pulumi-pulumiservice/releases)
+    - The version will have a description from `CHANGELOG_PENDING.md`
+1. Codefreeze
+   - Move all the items from `CHANGELOG_PENDING.md` to `CHANGELOG.md`, under a new version that you are releasing
+   - Make a PR like [this example](https://github.com/pulumi/pulumi-pulumiservice/pull/255)
+   - Get an approval and merge it in

 ## Getting Help